stalyatech/upython-docs/stalya/general.rst

 which is stored within the microcontroller's flash memory.
 If a micro SD card is inserted into the slot, it is available as ``/sd``.

-When the stalya boots up, it needs to choose a filesystem to boot from.
+When the stalya boards boots up, it needs to choose a filesystem to boot from.
 If there is no SD card, then it uses the internal filesystem ``/flash`` as the boot filesystem, otherwise, it uses the SD card ``/sd``.
 After the boot, the current directory is set to one of the directories above.